dartmouth-cs98/hack-a-thing-21f-1-eunicekweon/flutter_application_1/README.md

 What didn't Work: The Flutter project that I attempted to clone did not succeed.
 I think this was because I did not have enough time to familiarize myself with the hierarchy and widget implementation that comes with the Dart language.
 It was truly a rough start to clone this, but I did learn a lot from experimenting.
 It was cool to see a few of the components seen in the application to come together, but for sure, I think I would need a lot more time to implement all its features.

 Outcome: I was able to succeed in two working pages, but testing output with a android emulator took much time for output testing and debugging.
+I have had difficulty and faced error in extensions for widgets.

 ## Authors